 Add the egg, coconut aminos, mustard and spring onions to a large bowl.
 Use a fork to whisk together.

 Add the chicken mince and combine well.
 Add the carrot and zucchini and mix well.
-Sprinkle the coconut flour and salt evenly over the chicken mixture, combine well making sure the flour is distributed evenly throughout.
+Sprinkle the coconut flour (or cassava) and salt evenly over the chicken mixture, combine well making sure the flour is distributed evenly throughout.
 Allow to sit for 5 minutes while the coconut flour absorbs some moisture.

 Heat a large frying pan on medium heat and add half the oil.